jeffreybergier/Previous-Fork/readme.previous.txt

   > Adds support for FTP, SSH, Telnet and HTTP port forwarding via SLiRP.
   > Improves throughput of simulated Ethernet connection.

+Previous v3.4 (unreleased):
+  > Improves the look of the user interface.

  7) Running Previous
  -------------------